 Rather than providing a long description of standard manuscript format, I’ll instead refer you to the expert.
 William Shunn is the definitive source on manuscript preparation, and on his site you’ll find easy-to-follow instructions on how to format your work.
 Here’s are some quick links:

 It may seem like a lot of work getting your manuscript looking like the examples provided by Shunn, but it’s worth the effort.
-It makes it easier for an overworked editor to read, and makes it look professional.
-Often editors will discard without reading manuscripts that deviate wildly from the formula, so it’s worth taking a few minutes to get things right.
+It makes life easier for an overworked editor, and makes you look professional.
+Editors might well bin manuscripts that deviate wildly from the formula, so it’s worth taking a few minutes to get things right.

 A few magazines will ask you to paste your work into the main body of the email, rather than sending it as an attachment.
 This is easy to do, but can cause problems.
 Your perfectly-formatted manuscript can end up looking a mess once you’ve transferred it to an email.

-To prevent this, copy and paste the text from your manuscript into Notepad (or another basic text editor).
+To prevent this, copy and paste the text from your manuscript into Notepad (or any other plain text editor).
 Then copy and paste it again from there into the email.
 This strips away unnecessary formatting, and ensures a clean and tidy result.
 You might need to play around with the spacing while you have the text in Notepad, but this little extra effort is very much worth the result.

-Magazines that take submissions only by post are now relatively rare, but some of the bigger magazines still insist on it.
+Magazines that take submissions only by post are rare beasts these days, but some of the biggest magazines still insist on it.
 Here are some pointers for a clean, easy-to-manage postal submission.
 Again, if the magazine has its own guidelines on how to send your postal submission, follow those!
 Use the guidelines below if they don’t provide any guidance of their own.

 - Don’t fold the manuscript.
-Pick an envelope big enough to accommodate it without folding.
+Spring for an envelope big enough to accommodate it without folding.